Skip to content

 • CPU-bound infinite loops still wedge the event loop.
 The hook dispatcher uses asyncio.timeout() for cooperative cancellation, so truly blocking CPU code is not preempted.

 • Background resources held by the old module can leak until natural cleanup.
-Only asyncio.Task objects directly attached to module globals are cancelled, so plugins that hold long-lived non-task resources need their own cleanup bookkeeping.
+Reload cancels direct module-global asyncio.Task objects and tasks in one-level built-in dict, tuple, list, or set containers; deeper or custom containers and non-task resources need their own cleanup bookkeeping.

 • New plugins added to disk are not auto-enabled.
 You still have to add them under plugins: in config.yaml, because the watcher only reloads plugins that are already configured.